Wall Street's losing streak deepens as Trump's tariffs kick in

-NEW YORK (AP) — Stocks tumbled in morning trading on Wall Street Tuesday as a trade war between the U.S. and its key trading partners escalated, wiping out all the gains for the S&P 500 since Election Day.
+NEW YORK (AP) — Stocks tumbled on Wall Street Tuesday as a trade war between the U.S. and its key trading partners escalated, wiping out all the gains for the S&P 500 since Election Day.

-The tariffs between the U.S., China, Canada, and Mexico has helped to extend a recent slump for U.S. stocks that was prompted by signs of weakness in the economy.
+The tariffs between the U.S., China, Canada, and Mexico helped extend a recent slump for U.S. stocks that was prompted by signs of weakness in the economy.

-The S&P 500 fell 1.4%, weighed down by nearly every sector except real estate and utilities, which are typically considered relatively safer investments.

 Markets in Europe fell sharply while stocks in Asia saw more modest declines.

 The drops follow a steep sell-off Monday.
-Altogether, the decline has wiped out all of the markets’ gains since President Donald Trump’s election in November.
+Altogether, the decline has wiped out all of the markets' gains since President Donald Trump's election in November.
+That rally had been built largely on hopes for policies from Trump that would strengthen the U.S. economy and businesses.
 Worries about tariffs raising consumer prices and reigniting inflation have been weighing on both the economy and Wall Street.

 Imports from Canada and Mexico are now to be taxed at 25%, with Canadian energy products subject to 10% import duties.
 The 10% tariff that Trump placed on Chinese imports in February was doubled to 20%.